-13. Register of members
+12. Register of members

-- (1) The General Manager is responsible for the requirements imposed on the Association under section 53 of the Act to maintain the register of members and record in that register any change in the membership of the Association. - (2) In addition to the matters referred to in section 53(2) of the Act, the register of members must include the class of membership (if applicable) to which each member belongs and the date on which each member becomes a member. - (3) The register of members must be kept at the Association's premises as determined by the board. - (4) A member who wishes to inspect the register of members must contact the General Manager to make the necessary arrangements. - (5) If - (a) a member inspecting the register of members wishes to make a copy of, or take an extract from, the register under section 54(2) of the Act; or - (b) a member makes a written request under section 56(1) of the Act to be provided with a copy of the register of members.
+(1) The secretary, or another person authorised by the Board, is responsible for the requirements imposed on the Association under section 53 of the Act to maintain the register of members and record in that register any change in the membership of the Association.

-the board may require the member to provide a statutory declaration setting out the purpose for which the copy or extract is required and declaring that the purpose is connected with the affairs of the Association.
+- (2) In addition to the matters referred to in section 53(2) of the Act, the register of members must include the class of membership (if applicable) to which each member belongs and the date on which each member becomes a member. - (3) The register of members must be kept at the offices of the Association. - (4) A member who wishes to inspect the register of members must contact the secretary to make the necessary arrangements. - (5) If - (a) a member inspecting the register of members wishes to make a copy of, or take an extract from, the register under section 54(2) of the Act; or - (b) a member makes a written request under section 56(1) of the Act to be provided with a copy of the register of members, the Board may require the member to provide a statutory declaration setting out the purpose for which the copy or extract is required and declaring that the purpose is connected with the affairs of the Association.